 Miso paste adds an umami kick to the recipe in addition to a virtuous adjective for the name.
 A win win, no?

 Apples!
 Let’s chat apples.
-I have tried the recipe both with and without a FODMAP friendly dose of apple (25g per person.)
-I myself am pretty partial to post apple bloat, but I do think they add a flavour dimension to the stuffing, if you’re so inclined.
+I have tried the recipe both with and without a low FODMAP serve of apple (25-30g per person, depending on the variety).
+I myself am pretty partial to post apple bloat, but I do think they add a flavour dimension to the stuffing if you’re so inclined.
 Remember, this stuffing serves 6-8 as a side, so the amount of apple per person is well within a friendly limit.

 How to make stuffing gluten free